Bachelor of Teaching and Learning (Primary)

 If you are inspired by the world around you and wish to make a positive difference in the lives of young people, then a career in teaching or education could be for you.

 The BTchLn(Primary) is a professional qualification that prepares you for a rewarding career as a primary school teacher.
-Courses are available to study in a number of ways including:
+There are a number of study options available to students including:

-- full-time or part-time on campus in Christchurch
+- full-time or part-time study on campus in Christchurch

 - full-time either in Nelson or Rotorua by a mix of face-to-face and distance study

-- full-time or part-time by distance through the Flexible Learning Option (FLO).
+- full-time or part-time study by distance through the Flexible Learning Option (FLO).

 Features of the Bachelor of Teaching and Learning (Primary) at UC